ananda17gb/anandas-blog/README.md

 # My Blog Project

 My first blog project using React through Vite and Firebase (Firestore Database and Firebase storage).
-You can access the website through this [link](https://anandaawblog.vercel.app).
+You can access the website through this [link](https://anandaawblog.vercel.app) or if you want to see the Vercel project page you can use [this](https://vercel.com/ananda-arti-widigdos-projects/anandablogproject).

 ## Installation